nasa-jpl/ION-DTN/gh-pages/docs/LTP-UComm-API.md

 # LTP Underlying Communications API

-In the Licklider Transmission Protocol (LTP) Specification issued by [CCSDS 734.1-B-1](https://public.ccsds.org/Pubs/734x1b1.pdf), the elements of a LTP architecture is shown as follows:
+In the Licklider Transmission Protocol (LTP) Specification issued by [CCSDS 734.1-B-1](https://public.ccsds.org/Pubs/734x1b1.pdf), the elements of an LTP architecture are shown as follows:

 ![LTP Architecture](images/LTP-Architecture-CCSDS.png)